kolibri/ansible-without-dropping-the-brick/README.md

 $ npm run build
 ```

-Or, on a system, that does not fuck op nodejs stuff (aka not macOs):
+Or, on a system, that does not fuck up nodejs stuff (aka not macOS):

 ```bash
 # start the slides